Meet YOLO26: next-gen vision AI.

 week 24 ▂▅█▇▃▁▁ KS statistic 0.18, p < 0.01 ← drifted

-When the p-value crosses your threshold (commonly 0.01), the dashboard turns yellow.
+When the p-value crosses your threshold (commonly 0.01), promote the alert in your own observability stack and trigger the retraining loop below.

 Drift signals don't always mean "retrain immediately."
 Common patterns: